Fessovsky/portfolio/README.md

 # Portfolio
-This is draft portfolio.\
+This is draft portfolio.

-I try to find the best way to show my passion and hard skills.\
+I try to find the best way to show my passion and hard skills in programming.\
-Use React/HTML/CSS(Stylus), canvas experiance...\
+Deployed React/HTML/CSS(Stylus), canvas experiance.

-###It's not finished yet.
+### It's not finished yet.